 11.2.
 DISCLAIMER.
 FULLSTORY DOES NOT WARRANT THAT ACCESS TO THE SERVICES WILL BE UNINTERRUPTED OR ERROR FREE, NOR DOES FULLSTORY MAKE ANY WARRANTY AS TO THE RESULTS THAT MAY BE OBTAINED OR THE LOSSES THAT MAY OCCUR FROM USE OF THE SERVICES.
 EXCEPT AS SPECIFICALLY SET FORTH IN THE AGREEMENT, THE SERVICES ARE PROVIDED “AS IS,” AND FULLSTORY DISCLAIMS ALL WARRANTIES, EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, IMPLIED WARRANTIES OF NON-INFRINGEMENT, MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE, TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW.

 12.1.
 Customer’s Indemnification of FullStory.
-Customer will indemnify, defend and hold harmless FullStory and its respective directors, officers, employees and agents from and against any and all claims, losses, damages, suits, fees, judgments, costs and expenses, (including reasonable attorney’s fees) (“Claims”) or any claims by you or any third party which may arise from or relate to this Agreement or the provision of our service to you, including any damages caused by your use of our Site or acceptance of the offers contained on our Site.
+Customer will indemnify, defend and hold harmless FullStory and its respective directors, officers, employees and agents from and against any and all claims, losses, damages, suits, fees, judgments, costs and expenses, (including reasonable attorney’s fees) (“Claims”) or any claims by you or any third party which may arise from or relate to this Agreement or the Customer Data.

 12.2.
 Procedure for Handling Indemnification Claims.
 In the event of any Claim, FullStory will give prompt notice of any such Claim to Customer; provided that the failure to provide such notice will not relieve Customer of its obligations unless such failure prejudices Customer’s ability to defend the Claim).
 Customer will be entitled if it so elects in a notice promptly delivered to FullStory, to immediately take control of the defense, settlement and investigation of any Claim and to employ and engage attorneys reasonably acceptable to FullStory to handle and defend the same, at Customer’s sole cost.
 FullStory will cooperate in all reasonable respects, at Customer’s cost and request, in the investigation, trial and defense of such Claim and any related appeals.
 Customer will not consent to the entry of any judgment or enter into any settlement with respect to a Claim without FullStory’s prior written consent, which may be withheld in its sole discretion.
 FullStory may also, at its own cost, participate through its attorneys or otherwise in such investigation, trial and defense of any Claim and related appeals.